-As part of the quarterly monitoring activities specified in the HMMP, groundwater samples were collected from two wells in the Third Quarter 2020.
-On August 20, 2020 groundwater samples were collected from the Coso Junction Store #2 (CJS#2) and Little Lake Ranch North Well (LLR North).
-These groundwater samples were analyzed for TDS by Eurofins/Calscience LLC in Garden Grove, California a California-Certified Analytical Laboratory.
+As part of the quarterly monitoring activities specified in the HMMP, a groundwater sample was collected from one well in the Fourth Quarter 2021.
+On November 18, 2021 a groundwater sample was collected from the Little Lake Ranch North Well (LLR North).
+This groundwater sample was analyzed for TDS by Eurofins/Calscience LLC in Garden Grove, California a California-Certified Analytical Laboratory.
 Prior to the Third Quarter 2019 samples were analyzed by Eurofins/TestAmerica, Inc. in Irvine, California, a California-Certified Analytical Laboratory.
-Prior to sample collection, groundwater was purged from each well until groundwater physical parameters stabilized, as monitored by a Horiba U52 hand-held unit.
+Prior to sample collection, groundwater was purged from the well until groundwater physical parameters stabilized, as monitored by a Horiba U52 hand-held unit.